 If a justice of the peace, on sworn information in writing4 from an inspector, is satisfied that entry to a registered pharmacy or other premises is required for the purposes of the exercise of certain functions5 conferred on the inspector and is also satisfied that:

-(1) admission has been refused, or a refusal is expected, and (in either case) that notice to apply
+(1) admission has been refused, or a refusal is expected, and (in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.